-This is still largely how we're approaching time with the kids.
+This is still largely our approach to raising the kids.
 By slowing down and spending time doing activities that are enjoyable and educational.
-School will resume soon and perhaps there will be some more structure, but we're still expecting to be very actively involved in their education.
+Schools in Ecuador will resume soon and perhaps there will be some more structure, but we're still expecting to be very actively involved in their education.

 Michelle and I have recently been able to spend some quality time together.
 With reports of divorces skyrocketing during quarantine, I was a little nervous about how we'd react to spending so much time together.
 But, it's been great.

 Our time together has also been spent differently to vacations or other blocks of extended time together.
 We've taken this time to do a thorough evaluation of our life goals (using this online course as the vehicle), practicing non-violent communication, and devoting more time to activities like yoga, meditation and reading together.